The District of Dreams

 "Do you think I can sing?" he says.
 "You just stand there at the podium and sing half a note."

 In the end, I convince Cuomo to count me out and leave his office ashamed.
 But when I go to the rally and see how smoothly everything goes, I realize that leading people in song isn't hard.
 It is easy in fact.
-I wake up thinking: I could have done that.

 In a town like Washington, where taking a real leadership role requires the kind of self-assurance few of us possess, a dream like this needs no interpretation.